-Over the last 20 years, Beverly Ladley (pictured above) and her family have worked tirelessly to carry on her son’s legacy.
+Over the last 20 years, Beverly Ladley (pictured center) and her family have worked tirelessly to carry on her son’s legacy.
 Dedicating their time to fundraising for the pediatric oncology program at Levine Children’s, Beverly and her family and friends have collectively raised over $1 million through donations and the annual sale of high-end holiday ornaments to advance pediatric brain tumor research and treatment at Atrium Health Levine Children’s Hospital.
 Learn more and support the Baby J Fund here or continue reading below.

 Philanthropy in Action

 Over the years, the Baby J Fund has been instrumental in helping to enhance the pediatric oncology program at Levine Children’s.
 A founding member of the Carolinas Kids Cancer Research Coalition, the Fund helped bring Phase I and II research trials to the region.
 They have also supported the hiring of Joanna Peters, Psy.
 D., Oncology Pediatric Neuropsychologist (pictured top left) to the team at Levine Children’s Hospital’s Department of Hematology and Oncology, as their first Pediatric Neuropsychologist.
 Dr. Peters works with children, adolescents, and young adults with brain tumors or other cancers with brain involvement.
 This includes conducting pre-surgical evaluations, post-operative screens, and comprehensive outpatient evaluations at various time points during and after a child’s treatment.
 She also offers neuropsychological/cognitive rehabilitation to assist her patients in rehabilitating affected cognitive areas or developing strategies to overcome cognitive weaknesses.